Transport Quasi-Monte Carlo: Background

 However, the error bound provided by the Koksma-Hlawka inequality is a worst-case scenario, which is often too conservative for specific integrands and can be difficult to compute.
 Moreover, many integrands of practical interest have infinite HK variation.
 For instance, if $f$ is unbounded, its HK variation is also infinite.
 These issues can be mitigated by randomization, leading to randomized QMC (RQMC).

 RQMC methods randomize QMC point sets in such a way that each individual point $\bfu_i$ is uniformly distributed on the unit cube, while collectively retaining the low-discrepancy property of QMC with probability one.
 As a result, the RQMC estimator is unbiased and its standard error can be conveniently estimated by multiple independent replicates.
-Depending on the QMC rule used, there are different randomization techniques one could apply.
-For lattice rules, one could apply a simple random shift modulo 1, i.e. let $\bfu_i'=(\bfu_i+\Delta)\mod 1$, where $\Delta\sim\unif([0,1]^d)$.
-For digital nets in base $2$, one could apply a random digital shift, i.e. let $\bfu_i'=\bfu_i\oplus \Delta$, where $\oplus$ denotes digit-wise addition modulo 2.
-Another randomization technique for digital nets is called scrambling introduced in \cite{rtms}.
+Depending on the QMC rule used, there are different randomization techniques one could apply, such as random shift modulo 1 for lattice rules and random digital shift for digital nets.
+Scrambling~\cite{rtms} is a popular randomization technique for digital nets.
 The variance of the scrambled net estimator is $o(n^{-1})$ provided the integrand has a finite second moment.
-Moreover, there exists a constant $\Gamma$ such that the variance of the scrambled net estimator is bounded by $\Gamma$ times the Monte Carlo variance \cite{snxs}.
-Note that these results do not require $f$ to have bounded HK variation.
-In addition, if the integrand is sufficiently smooth---specifically, having square integrable partial mixed derivatives up to first order in each variable---the scrambled net variance has order $O(n^{-3+\ep})$ for any $\ep>0$ \cite{smoovar,localanti}.
-We refer to \cite{dick:pill:2010,dick:kuo:sloa:2013} for a comprehensive introduction of QMC and \cite{lecu:lemi:2002} for a review of RQMC.
+If the integrand is sufficiently smooth, the scrambled net variance is of order $O(n^{-3+\ep})$ for any $\ep>0$~\cite{smoovar,localanti}.
+We refer to~\cite{dick:pill:2010,dick:kuo:sloa:2013} for a comprehensive introduction of QMC and~\cite{l2002recent} for a review of RQMC.